na-na-hi/renget/archive/omndk5sz.md

 3. Most people who speak can be trusted.
 If you encounter a silent person or a speaking shadow, immediately turn back and leave Sami.

 4. Respect the customs of the local people.
-Do not touch the trees belonging to locals, let alone touch the shadow of those trees.
+Do not touch their clan trees, let alone touch the shadow of those trees.
 If you do so, immediately turn back and leave Sami.

 5. On nights when the twin moons are dim, do not spend the night in the forest.
 If you have to, do not spend the night together with your companions.
 You must separate and stay out of each other's sight.
 If it is not possible, or if there is anything around that makes you and your companions afraid of spending the night alone, anything that makes you think that "we cannot be separated," immediately turn back and leave Sami.